jrsanjuan/TCTCOW/README.md

 # TCTCOW
-Cube Puzzle game made with Unity 5.
+Cube Puzzle prototype made with Unity 5.

 ## CONTROLS
 - Move cube with the arrow keys